Handling Wrongful Death in the Workplace in Massachusetts

 If these points sound familiar to your own experience, you may want to consider pursuing a wrongful death suit.
 Losing a family member that provides emotional and financial support can turn everything upside-down fast.

 A financial settlement won’t bring back a loved one, but it will ease the difficulty in the wake of their passing.
-Contact us today at 617-925-6407 for a free consultation if a loved one has undergone a wrongful death.
-John J. Sheehan will work tirelessly to guarantee that you receive the compensation that you deserve.
+Contact us today for a free consultation if a loved one has undergone a wrongful death.
+Boston workers’ compensation lawyer John J. Sheehan will work tirelessly to guarantee that you receive the compensation that you deserve.